previous next contents top

 t5 = fs (\sel -> head $ sel ([True],"False"))

-The examples t1 through t3 type check in Haskell98; t4 and t5 are flagged as ill-typed.
+The examples t1 through t3 type check in Haskell98; the others are flagged as ill-typed.
 Indeed, the inferred type of fs is (((a, a) -> a) -> t) -> (t, (), t), betraying the selection from tuples whose components have the same type.
 In the example t4 the selector is applied to the patently heterogeneous tuple.
-We saw above that the type of a function taking a tuple selector as an argument must be parametrized by a type function of the kind * -> * -> *.
+We saw earlier that the type of a function taking a tuple selector as an argument must be parameterized by a type function of the kind * -> * -> *.
 Such polymorphism is already not representable in System F. Now we wish to pass such a function as an argument to fs.

-We first demonstrate a complex solution that sort of works.
-We then change the point of view, and the problem becomes elementary.
+First we show a brute-force solution, emulating the necessary higher-rank polymorphism.
+Then we change the point of view, and the problem becomes trivial.
 The complex solution introduces an extra level of interpretation:

 {-# LANGUAGE MultiParamTypeClasses, FlexibleInstances #-}